lechmazur/nyt-connections/README.md

 ## Notes
 - A temperature setting of 0 was used
+- Partial credit is awarded if the puzzle isn't completely solved.
+- Only one attempt is allowed per puzzle.
+Humans solving puzzles on the NYT website get four attempts and a notification when they're one step away from the solution.
 - Multi-turn ensemble is my unpublished system.
 It utilizes multiple LLMs, multi-turn dialogues, and other proprietary techniques.
 It is slower and more costly to run but it does very well.
 It [outperforms]

 ## Updates and Other Benchmarks